CONSUMER INFORMATION AND STUDENT RIGHT TO KNOW

 Keweenaw Bay Ojibwa Community College is accredited by the Higher Learning Commission of the North Central Association, 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, 312.263.0456.

 The Drug-Free Schools and Communities Act Amendments of 1989 require institutions that participate in federal student aid programs to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
 Information about the College’s drug and alcohol abuse education programs, standards of conduct relating to drug and alcohol use, and the possible repercussions of violating state and institutional drug and alcohol policies can be found on pages 25 – 29 in KBOCC’s Student Handbook.
-The Student Handbook is available at the following URL: Student Handbook
+The Student Handbook is available at the following URL: Student Handbook.
+The Drug and Alcohol Abuse Prevention Policy can also be viewed here.

 Annual Security Report

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act is the federal law that requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on, and near their respective campuses.

 Privacy of Student Records

 Family Education Rights and Privacy Act (FERPA) is a federal law that is meant to protect the privacy of educational records.
 FERPA gives students the right to review educational records, seek to amend inaccurate information in their records, and provide consent for the disclosure of their records.
 More information concerning FERPA may be found on pages 11-14 in KBOCC’s Student Handbook.
 The Student Handbook is available at the following URL: Student Handbook

 Information about the costs of attending KBOCC can be found on page 13 of the KBOCC College Catalog.
-The College Catalog can be here:
+The College Catalog can be found here.
+The net price calculator is also available on the KBOCC website here.

 The refund policy can be found on page 13 in KBOCC’s College Catalog.
 The College Catalog can be found here.